 Of course, you can also choose to buy your clothing second hand to build your sustainable wardrobe.
-But I also think it is important to to buy some of your sustainable garments new.
-Doing so helps build our genuinely sustainable alternatives to the conventional fashion industry.
-Hopefully this list shows you that is is possible to make vegan choices for your wardrobe that are also sustainable ones.
+But I also think it is important to buy some of your sustainable garments new.
+Doing so helps develop our genuinely sustainable alternatives to the conventional fashion industry.
+Hopefully, this list shows you that is is possible to make vegan choices for your wardrobe that are also sustainable ones.

 - 50+ High-Quality Ethical & Sustainable Clothing Brands

 - The Link Between Consumerism and Toxic Chemicals